 Note: All results should be condsidered unofficial.

-This site is not affiliated with the CIS and is only provided for the interest of CIS hockey fans.
+This site is not affiliated with the USPORTS/CIS and is only provided for the interest of USPORTS/CIS hockey fans.

-The CIS logo and "CIS" name are trademarks of the Canadian Inter-university Sport.
+The USPORTS & CIS logos as well as "USPORTS" and "CIS" names are trademarks of the USPORTS.

-Results come from the CIS Archives, Bob Adam's CIS Page and HFBoards.com
+Results come from the USPORT/CIS Archives, Bob Adam's CIS Page and HFBoards.com

 Results cover all years from 1979/80 to present.